18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Impatiens

-You can hang these flowers anywhere on balconies, decks, or mailbox posts.
-Impatience showcases an array of colors like pink, red, yellow, and purple.
+You can hang these flowers anywhere–on balconies, decks, or mailbox posts and it come in many colors, including pink, red, yellow, and purple.

 8. Lantana